dave1010/pandora/README.md

 * Encourage ChatGPT to acquire tools itself, rather than giving it the kitchen sink.
 * Very little application code, so it's easier for ChatGPT to understand and modify.

-## Pros and Cons vs OpenAI's Code Interpreter
+## Pros and Cons vs OpenAI Code Interpreter

 * Pandora can access the internet
 * Pandora can use any software
 * Pandora doesn't time out and remove your files
 * Pandora works on your local files, so you can edit them at the same time
+* Pandora can run with other plugins too
 * CI seems a bit faster
 * CI works on your phone
 * CI keeps an interactive Python notebook process running, rather than spawning new processes for each API call
 * CI is better at displaying images (Pandora can do this but it can get confused)
 * CI lets you download files from the chat UI

+See my [ChatGPT Code Interpreter guide](https://github.com/dave1010/exploring-chatgpt-code-interpreter) for more info.

 ## Contributing and feedback